Logo Futurismo

 David Rodrigues | The Longitudinal Road on Pico Island

 On Pico Island, you can see the longest straight road in the Azores.
 It is also one of the longest in Portugal, right by Pico Mountain.
-The longitudinal EN3 is about 23 kilometers long, with 9 kilometers of a straight line.
+The longitudinal EN3 is approximately 23 kilometers long, with 9 kilometers of it being a straight line.
 It is longer than the width of 4 islands of the archipelago.

-The length of this straight road is also the same distance between Pico and Faial Island.
+The length of this straight road is also the exact distance between Pico and Faial Island.
 This road is an attraction in itself.
-It is called one of the most beautiful roads in Portugal, thanks to beautiful views over Pico Mountain.
+It is called one of the most beautiful roads in Portugal, thanks to the stunning views over Pico Mountain.
 But it also leads to one of the most beautiful lakes of Pico: Lagoa do Capitão.

 The vineyards of Criação Velha, Pico island